-Of the \$1.121 trillion enacted thus far, about \$1.1 trillion, the lion's share or 94%, goes to the Department of Defense.
-Another \$59 billion, or 5%, went to State/USAID, and \$6 billion or \$1% to the for OEF and OIF veterans using the Medical Program in the Department of Veterans Affairs (VA) (see Table 2).
+Of the \$1.283 trillion enacted thus far, about \$1.2 trillion, the lion's share or 94%, goes to the Department of Defense.
+Another \$67 billion, or 5%, went to State/USAID, and \$8 billion or \$1% for OEF and OIF veterans using the Medical Program in the Department of Veterans Affairs (VA) (see Table 2).
+Because the current as well as other pending versions of the FY2011 Continuing Resolution (H.R.
+1 and S.Amdt.
+149 to H.R.
+1) include similar figures for war-related funding for the Defense Department, which makes up the bulk of the funds, this CRS update uses the current Continuing Resolution to estimate war-related funding through FY2011.
+These figures will be revised for final congressional action on FY2011.